Four Orthodontic Problems Best Corrected Early

 Sometimes expanding the upper palate makes it possible for the upper teeth to rest in front of the lower teeth, while other times, it’s necessary to direct the lower jaw’s growth.

-“Determining the course of action is done after a comprehensive evaluation,” says Dr. Spector an orthodontist who offers affordable braces in Gurnee and Grayslake.
+“Determining the course of action is done after a comprehensive evaluation,” says Dr. Stosich an orthodontist who offers affordable braces in Gurnee and Grayslake.

 Particularly in cases of underbite, early treatment is beneficial because it prevents the need for invasive surgery in the future.